 Domain Joined Instances¶

-This section of Xi Frame documentation will outline the required steps to prepare and implement Domain Joined Instances for your Xi Frame account.
+This section of Xi Frame documentation will outline the required steps to prepare and implement Domain Joined Instances (DJI) for your Xi Frame account.
 Before reading the guides below, please review the requirements and recommendations for Domain Join to function properly on your Frame account.

-- Xi Frame Account with Windows Server 2016 image.
+Xi Frame Account with Windows 10, Windows Server 2016, or Windows Server 2019-based image.

 The Domain Join feature requires customers use Windows Server 2008 R2 and Domain Functional Level 2008 R2 or higher.

 The Frame account workloads must reside in a VPC/VNET/VLAN with a non-overlapping CIDR with the rest of your network, including where your Windows domain controllers reside.
 Currently, Frame only supports subnet masks between /16 and /24.

 The workload VMs to be joined to the domain must be able to route to the domain controller.

 For customers using AWS, they must update their AWS IAM role before enabling DJI.

 For customers using Azure, they must configure their Azure DNS before enabling DJI.

 The Frame user created by Frame must be a local Windows administrator.
 Any GPO settings that take effect on workload instances must not remove this user from the “Local administrators” group.